Cyberstalking Defense Lawyer Chicago

-Cyberstalking is defined under 720 ILCS 5/12-7.5.
-The law makes it illegal to use electronic communication to engage in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or suffer emotional distress.
+Under Illinois law, cyberstalking generally involves the use of electronic communication to engage in a course of conduct directed at another person that would cause a reasonable person to:

-Electronic communication can include:
+Electronic communication may include:

 • Text messages